-Every child had their spellings for Spring 1 sent home with them on Monday 8th January.
-Your child will be in either group A, B and C and will need to learn the spellings for that group each week.
-The spelling test will be every Thursday.
-In order to ensure progress, children who are not scoring 8 or above (3 for group C) will need to come back on Friday break time and redo the test.
+Every child had their spellings for Spring 1 sent home with them on Monday 16th April.
+Your child will be in either group A, B, C or D and will need to learn the spellings for that group each week.
+The spelling test will be every Wednesday.
+In order to ensure progress, children who are not scoring 8 or above will need to come back on a Thursday break time and redo the test.
 If your child has lost their spelling sheet, please see the link below or ask a class teacher.

 Common Exception Words